 OpenVPN is a flexible open source, software-based VPN product.
-It is an affordable component that helps to secure IT network infrastructures.
+It is an affordable component that helps to secure IT network infrastructure.
 However, deployment of OpenVPN on its own is certainly insufficient to secure an IT network infrastructure; other actions mentioned and referred to on this site must be taken to ensure that the protection offered by OpenVPN actually holds.

 OpenVPN-NL is a version of OpenVPN that is modified to include as many of the security measures required to operate in a classified environment as possible.
 This includes a number of hardening patches, but also improvements in documentation to ease evaluation.